Skip to primary navigation Skip to content Skip to footer

 Maui Diving: How good is it?

-You are researching outdoor activities for your next vacation, and your family wants to go to the Hawaiian island of Maui.
-You have decided to plan a day of scuba diving, but is Maui suitable for scuba diving?
-You are currently reading a blog on a Maui dive company website, which means that this answer might be admittedly biased.
-However, I can describe why Maui is not only excellent but spectacular for scuba diving.
+You have started researching activities for your next Hawaii vacation because your family wants to go to the island of Maui to scuba dive, but is Maui good for scuba diving?
+Let me describe why Maui is not only great but spectacular for scuba diving lessons and guided tours.

 I have been diving all over the world.
 The variety of scuba diving possibilities from one place to another is mind-boggling, especially considering that coral reefs cover less than one percent of the ocean floor.
 If you were to show me a series of photos from various dive sites worldwide, I might not always know Thailand from the Caribbean, even though I have done extensive diving in both places.
-However, I would be able to identify the distinctive Hawaiian coral reef in any picture immediately.
-The coral formations around the Hawaiian Islands are so incredibly unique; a seasoned diver could pick them out of a lineup.
-More than 20 percent of Hawaiian reef fishes are found nowhere else in the world.
+However, I would be able to immediately identify Hawaii’s distinctive coral reef in any picture.
+The coral formations around the Hawaiian Islands look incredibly unique, plus more than 20 percent of Hawaiian reef fishes are found nowhere else in the world.

 Maui Scuba Diving Highlights

 One great thing about Maui diving is the variety of dive sites.
-The abundance of scuba diving around Maui and Lanaʻi spreads out the dive operators, ensuring that even the most famous dive sites donʻt get too crowded.
-In contrast, the Big Island is famous for its manta ray night dive, Oahu for its wreck dives, and Kauai for its proximity to offshore dive spots.
-But Maui diving has all of these highlights accessible by boat and shore!
+The abundance of scuba diving around Maui and Lanaʻi spreads out all of the dive operators ensuring that even the most famous dive sites donʻt get too crowded.
+In contrast, the Big Island is famous for its manta ray night dive, Oahu for its wreck dives, and Kauai for its proximity to offshore dive locations.
+But Maui diving has the most boat and shore diving options!

 Molokini Crater